duggan/inkystock/README.md

 # InkyStock

-A monochrome mini-display for stocks or cryptocurrency.
+A monochrome mini-display for cryptocurrency, stocks, and maybe more 😘

 ![A photo showing the project in action](./resources/docs/IMG_3646.jpeg)